Kijewski/nate/README.md

 Code blocks and comment sections may be empty.

 Sections don't need to be closed at the end of the file.

+To debug any errors you can add an argument as in `#[template(output = "some/path/generated.rs")]`.
+The generated code is stored in there even if there were parsing errors in the Rust code.
+The path is relative to the project root (where your Cargo.toml lives).